hive-keychain/keychain-sdk-playground/README.md

 #### React Hook Example

-Even when the keychain-sdk will detect if the extension is installed on your browser, to be sure as a best practice, you can use a hook to wait until all components have been mounted.
+Even when the keychain-sdk will detect if the extension is installed on your browser, to be sure as a best practice, you can use a hook to wait until all scripts have been loaded.
+This ensure the extension has all scripts libraries to work with.

 ```
 useEffect(() => {